 Ms. Franco was a guest voice professor at the University Federal do Rio de Janeiro from 2012- 2014.

-Ms. Franco has a Doctorate on Voice Pedagody and Masters in Opera Performance from the University of Maryland.
-Inspired by her roots, professional experience and beautiful Brazilian repertoire, she dedicates her research to the topic of singing in Brazilian Portuguese and applied pedagogy.
-Her dissertation is titled "Singing in Brazilian Portuguese: an introductory guide to IPA, diction, and repertoire".
-The main goal is the make the language and art song more accessible to both non-native and native speakers.
-For more information, use the contact link.
+Ms. Franco has a Doctorate in Voice Pedagody and Masters in Opera Performance from the University of Maryland.
+Inspired by her background, professional experience, passion for languages and diction, voice pedagogy, and especially by the beautiful Brazilian art song repertoire, she dedicates her research to the topic of singing in Brazilian Portuguese and its applied pedagogy.
+Her dissertation is titled "Singing in Brazilian Portuguese: An Introductory Guide to IPA, Diction, and Repertoire".
+The main goal is the make the language and music more accessible to both non-native and native speakers.
+For more information, please contact.